Partition Tree: Conditional Density Estimation over General Outcome Spaces: Conclusion

 \section{Conclusion}

-We introduced \emph{\pts}, a decision-tree framework for conditional density estimation over general outcome spaces, including continuous, categorical, and mixed-type targets.
+We introduced \emph{\pt}, a decision-tree framework for conditional density estimation over general outcome spaces, including continuous, categorical, and mixed-type targets.
 The method is grounded in a measure-theoretic formulation in which conditional densities are defined as a Radon-Nikodym derivative with respect to the dominating measure $\PP_X\otimes\mu_Y$.
 This yields a unified piecewise-constant estimator that naturally covers both classification and regression within a single framework.

-\pts are learned via a greedy, best-first procedure that directly optimizes a conditional log-loss objective on data-adaptive partitions of the joint covariate-outcome space.
-We further analyzed a hybrid variant that interleaves a vanishing fraction of diameter-reducing exploration splits, and showed that it admits an $L^1(\nu)$-consistency guarantee under standard partition growth and shrinkage conditions.
-An ensemble extension, \emph{\pfs}, averages conditional densities across trees and improves predictive stability and log-loss performance.
+\pt\ is learned via a greedy, best-first procedure that directly optimizes a conditional log-loss objective on data-adaptive partitions of the joint covariate-outcome space.
+We also isolate general sufficient conditions for $L^1(\nu)$-consistency under standard complexity and shrinkage assumptions on the induced partitions.
+A bagging extension, \emph{\pf}, averages conditional densities across trees and improves predictive stability and log-loss performance.